free-domains/register/README.md

 > Domains used for illegal purposes or being abused will be removed and permanently banned without notice.

+> We do not support Netlify or Vercel.

 Please select a method below to show instructions on how to register a domain.

 ---